harshrajsisodiya9-creator/Multi-Agent-Support/README.md

 Next in line
-- Connect with local working theme of shopify for testing
+- Connect with clients ui for testing
 - Containerize and deploy on Cloud, have a working demo for client
 - Add curated questions and retrieval/answer-quality evaluations.
 - Conversation memory addition